rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 second kind of comment: the *documentation comment*.
-While comments can be useful if someone is reading your code, you can generate HTML documentation that displays the contents of documentation comments for public API items meant for someone who's interested in knowing how to *use* your crate, as opposed to how your crate is *implemented*.
-Note that documentation is only generated for library crates, since binary crates don't have a public API that people need to know how to use.
+While comments can be useful if someone is reading your code, you can generate HTML documentation that displays the contents of documentation comments for public API items meant for someone who’s interested in knowing how to *use* your crate, as opposed to how your crate is *implemented*.
+Note that documentation is only generated for library crates, since binary crates don’t have a public API that people need to know how to use.

 Documentation comments use `///` instead of `//` and support Markdown notation inside.
 They go just before the item they are documenting.
-Here's documentation comments for an `add_one` function:
+Here’s documentation comments for an `add_one` function:

 <span class="filename">Filename: src/lib.rs</span>